 They've also learned there is a risk that the patient loses their vaccine record card, so they've reminded patients to take a photo of their card.

 Thanks to Salem Health, and to Erica and Pam for sharing with us all!

 Let Us Help You

 Value Capture would love to help you and your organization with the vaccination process.
-You can contact us using the form in the right sidebar if you'd like to talk with us.
+You can contact us if you'd like to have a discussion about your needs.